 - Reptiles Are Abhorrent: Morally ambiguous, at least.
 She tells Dameron she has information on the First Order.
 In reality, she has no story and is hoping to find the Resistance's base.
 She pays off mercenaries to fake a First Order attack but when the real First Order shows up and massacres a bar full of people, she decides to join the Resistance.

 - Rubber Woman: To a slight extent: she can extend the length of her arms and legs by a few feet, giving her a longer reach than most humanoids, although the process seems somewhat painful judging by the noises it makes.
 Javos uses this skill at one point to climb to the top of a cave and hold herself there to ambush several First Order collaborators.
+She's also shown to be able to rotate her head a full 180 degrees.

 - Silly Rabbit, Idealism Is for Kids!: When the rest of Black Squadron voices their discomfort with Javos' planned propaganda piece about Oddy and how it bends the truth, she scoffs at their naiveté.Javos: It tells the story of Oddy Muva, ace pilot and hero of the Resistance, who saved Black Squadron and single-handedly took down an entire First Order cruiser on his own.
 And he did it all for love.
 I think that's a pretty good story, don't you?